This document describes installation and usage of the

 a command-line tool that is used to manage your Google Compute Engine resources.

-If you haven't already activated Google Compute Engine, you must follow the Sign Up steps.
+If you haven't already activated Google Compute Engine, follow the Getting Started Guide.

 gcutil runs on UNIX-based operating systems such as Linux and Mac OS X. To use

 gcutil, you must have Python 2.6.x or 2.7.x installed on your computer.

 gcutil does not support Python 3.x.
 Python is installed by default on most